-Ranked as the only national Band 1 Health Care practice for the eighth consecutive year
+Ranked as a national Band 1 Health Care practice for the ninth consecutive year

 Drawing on the combined resources, experience and record of our top-ranked health law and antitrust practices, McDermott’s health antitrust lawyers provide clients with sophisticated, practical legal counsel where one of the most highly regulated, rapidly evolving industries meets one of the most complex area of law.
 We help hospitals, health systems and other providers identify antitrust risks and implement solutions that achieve business objectives and improve the delivery of services.